code42/py42/docs/userguides/basics.md

 py42 clients return `Py42Response` objects which are intentionally similar to `requests.Response` objects.
-The `Py42Response` class hides unneeded metadata found on the raw `requests.Response.text` (which is available as `Py42Response.raw_text`) so that it's easier to get the most useful parts of the response.
+The `Py42Response` class hides unneeded metadata found on the raw `requests.Response.text` (which is available as `Py42Response.raw_text`), making it easier to get the most useful parts of the response.
 Also, the object is subscriptable, meaning you can access it with keys or indices (depending on the JSON type underneath `data` on Code42 API responses):

 ```python